Top 15 Popular Specflow Interview Questions

 Answer: All these three terms i.e. BDD, TDD, and ATDD are somewhat related to Test Driven Development in general but they are indeed different in a lot of ways

-1. TDD: TDD is basically creating tests from a developer’s perspective.
+1. TDD: TDD is creating tests from a developer’s perspective.
 In simple words, it’s a set of tests that a developer writes to make his code pass (or fail).
 It is essentially a technique to make your code fail until all the specific requirements get addressed.
-It basically follows a refactor cycle for code until the tests are all green.
+It follows a refactor cycle for code until the tests are all green.

-2. BDD: BDD closely relates to TDD but is more relevant from an “outside-in” perspective which actually means that BDD tests are more tied to business/product requirements and define the desired behavior of the system in the form of Scenarios.
+2. BDD: BDD closely relates to TDD but is more relevant from an “outside-in” perspective which means that BDD tests are more tied to business/product requirements and define the desired behavior of the system in the form of Scenarios.
 TDD in contrast deals at more granular Unit tests level.
 Also, BDD specifications are generally plain English text which is easy to understand and allows greater collaboration between all stakeholders of the project.

 Q #3) What is contained in the auto-generated file for the Specflow feature?